RoliSoft/ReconScan/README.md

 	- If there are unidentified services, try amap.
 	- For identified software, run vulnerability analysis with `vulnscan.py`
 	- For identified services, run further analysis:
-		- HTTP(S): nmap with all http scripts, nikto, dirb
+		- HTTP(S): nikto, dirb
-		- SMTP: nmap with all smtp scripts
-		- FTP: nmap with all ftp scripts, hydra if requested
+		- FTP: hydra if requested
-		- SMB: nmap with all smb scripts, enum4linux, samrdump
+		- SMB: enum4linux, samrdump, nbtscan
-		- MSSQL: nmap with all mssql scripts
 		- SSH: hydra if requested
 		- SNMP: onesixtyone, snmpwalk
 		- DNS: attempt zone transfer (axfr) with dig
+	- Additionally, all nmap scripts are run for the following services:
+	  - HTTP(S), SMTP, POP3, IMAP, FTP, SMB, MSSQL, MySQL, Oracle, SNMP, RDP, VNC

 Results will be dumped into the `results/$ip_address` directory, with the `$port_$service_$tool` file naming scheme.
 The tools are mostly run simultaneously (unless one depends on the result of another) and the CLI output will be aggregated and tagged by the script, so you will see the progress and dirt found by each running script in real-time.